Welcome to Ravenswood Medical Practice

 To find out more ask your doctor or a member of the pharmacy team.

-The prescription charge in England will increase by 15p from £8.05 to £8.20 for each medicine or appliance dispensed as from 1 April 2015.
-More about this is available on the Prescribing pages on the BMA website.
+The prescription charge will increase by 20 pence from £8.40 to £8.60 for each medicine or appliance dispensed as from April 2017.

 Friends & Family Survey 2015